blue-build/modules/modules/default-flatpaks/README.md

 `system-flatpak-setup` uninstalls Fedora flatpaks, replaces Fedora repos with your repo choice, checks the Flatpak install/remove lists created by the module & performs the install/uninstall operation according to that. `user-flatpak-setup` does the same thing for user Flatpaks.

-This module stores the Flatpak remote configuration and Flatpak install/remove lists in `/etc/bluebuild/default-flatpaks/`.
+This module stores the Flatpak remote configuration and Flatpak install/remove lists in `/usr/share/bluebuild/default-flatpaks/`.
 There are two subdirectories, `user` and `system` corresponding with the install level of the Flatpaks and repositories.
 Each directory has text files containing the IDs of flatpaks to `install` and `remove`, plus a `repo-info.yml` containing the details of the Flatpak repository.

 This module also supports disabling & enabling notifications.

+## Live-user modification

+If live-user is not satisfied with default-flatpaks modifications done within the OS, he can do modifications located in this directory:

+`/etc/bluebuild/default-flatpaks/`

+User can install or uninstall flatpaks, along with option to configure notifications.

+Folder structure is same as mentioned in example, with `system` & `user` folders,
+`install` & `remove` files containing explanation on how those should be modified & what they do
+`notifications` file also contains this explanation for turning notifications on or off.